Skip to main content

 3. At the Gonads ∞ While the central effects are dominant, some evidence suggests that glucocorticoids can have direct inhibitory effects on testicular Leydig cells in males and ovarian theca and granulosa cells in females, impairing steroidogenesis.

-This multi-level inhibition explains why a common laboratory finding in overtrained athletes is a pattern of “hypogonadotropic hypogonadism,” characterized by or estrogen levels in the context of inappropriately low or normal LH and FSH.
+This multi-level inhibition explains why a common laboratory finding in overtrained athletes is a pattern of “hypogonadotropic hypogonadism,” characterized by low testosterone or estrogen levels in the context of inappropriately low or normal LH and FSH.
 The gonads are not failing; they are being actively suppressed by a central command prioritizing survival over reproduction.

 Inflammatory Mediators and Metabolic Shifts